 All programs except two are held at school sites.
 Consequently, a majority of the students do not travel from one place to another.
-The Ethel I Baker program is offered at Boys and Girls Club Teichert Branch, which is within one mile from the school site.
+The Ethel I Baker program for grades 1 through 6, is offered at Boys and Girls Club Teichert Branch, which is within one mile from the school site.
+TK/K students attend program at Ethel I Baker.
 Students are transported to the Lemon Hill Boys and Girls Club by a district school bus.
 Phoenix Park Magic Johnson Community Empowerment Center, located a half mile from Parkway Elementary School, also offers an Expanded Learning program.
 Parkway students walk from their school site to Phoenix Park with program staff responsible for their safety.
-Parents pick up students at the end of the day at Phoenix Park.
+Parents pick up students at the end of the day from Phoenix Park Community Center.

 SCUSD has been operating programs at both of these community sites successfully for the last 10 years.
 Both sites meet all safety requirements for the program.
 With guidance from the SCUSD Facilities and Operations Department, YDSS has created a facility checklist for off-site Expanded Learning programs.
+As of March 2025, the District has started a program at Villa Jardin/Coral Gables Community Center for the students who live in Villa Jardin apartment complex.
+YDSS is contracting with a community based organization to run this program.